-The Kahuna mainframes can support up to 5 DVE cards that will offer the user a range of visual effects suitable for use in either 1080p, HD or SD formats.
+The Kahuna mainframes can support up to 5 DVE cards that will offer the user a range of visual effects.

-Each DVE card has 4 independent DVEs which have tiles freely assigned to them.
-The DVE card generates four tiles, each tile has two surfaces, the surfaces are fed by a range of sources; Stores, Mattes, Washes, Util Buses, M/E Outputs and Input sources to the mainframe etc. The sources are assigned to the surfaces of the tiles within the menu structure which will be discussed later in this section.
+Each DVE card supports 4 independent DVEs, which have tiles freely assigned to them.
+The DVE card generates four tiles, each tile has two surfaces, the surfaces are fed by a range of sources; Stores, Mattes, Washes, Util Buses, M/E Outputs and Input sources to the mainframe etc.

+Sources are assigned to the surfaces of the tiles within the menu structure, which will be discussed later in this section.

-The DVE models available are all created using these tiles, however, certain models may not utilize all 4 tiles, the DVE models when selected will automatically assign the correct number of tiles to the selected model, as long as the user has assigned enough tiles to the delegated DVE.
+The DVE models are all created using tiles, however, certain models may not utilize all 4 tiles, the DVE models when selected will automatically assign the correct number of tiles to the selected model, as long as the user has assigned enough tiles to the delegated DVE.